SMUELDigital/YT2MP4/README.md

 ---

-# Youtube to MP4 convert python script
+# Youtube to MP4 convert python script (educational)
 ## Usage

 1. Open the terminal in the specific python script folder first
 2. Terminal command: python youtubedlp.py
 3. Then copy/paste the youtube url after the text field "enter the youtube url"
 4. You got yourself the video downloaded.

+Disclaimer: This script is provided for educational purposes only.
+The use of this script may violate the terms of service of certain platforms, including YouTube.
+The author assumes no liability for any misuse.
+Use at your own risk and ensure compliance with local laws and platform policies.